 Simply put, bleed is a slight overlap or extension of the printed area added beyond the borders of a printed page to make sure graphics or solid colors go right to the edge after trimming.
-No printing device can print right to the edge of a page, so a slightly larger impression must be made and then trimmed back with a cutter.
 If you design the page without blocks of color, photos or graphics going right to the edge of the page, you don’t need bleed.
 But if you do, and you don’t want a slight error to cause the cutter to miss the edge and leave white around the edges, you’ll want bleed.

 Before you start adding bleed to your design, be sure you do not have important design elements or text boxes closer than 1/8 inch to the inside edge of your document.
 Staying within this safe zone ensures your design will not cut off important content after printing and trimming.